jjspoelstra/jjspoelstra/README.md

 ### Hi! 👋

-🔭 I’m currently working on an Interactive History of the NBA
+🔭 I’m currently working on a booking platform that empowers local musicians.

-🌱 I’m currently learning Next.js
+🌱 I’m currently learning how to utilize fullCalendar

 👯 I’m looking to collaborate on projects that benefit underprivileged communities